Bhagavad Gita Chapter 13 Verse 18 Meaning

 Available in 28 languages

-This verse from Chapter 13 of the Bhagavad Gita highlights a practical insight: That Light of all lights is said to be beyond darkness: knowledge, the knowable, and the goal of knowledge, seated in the hearts of all.
+The Gita addresses nature and spirit with characteristic directness here.
+That Light of all lights is said to be beyond darkness: knowledge, the knowable, and the goal of knowledge, seated in the hearts of all.
+Within the broader arc of Chapter 13, this verse builds on Krishna's systematic exposition of body and soul.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team